Phase Retrieval using Expectation Consistent Signal Recovery Algorithm based on Hypernetwork: I. Introduction

 \item \emph{Attention mechanism for robustness.} The hypernetwork intends to generate a set of optimal damping factors for GEC-SR-Net given a proper set of inputs.
-However, the proper inputs to generate damping factors should be dynamically changed under different scenarios.
-That is, the hypernetwork should be able to pay attention to different input features under various scenarios.
-To this end, we introduce an attention mechanism, namely, self-attention \cite{Attention}, to compute a representation of inputs.
-The self-attention function can relate different positions of an input vector to compute a new representation of the input vector under different scenarios.
-We have found that the hypernetwork with attention enables superior robustness over various scenarios even when the measurement sizes and distributions are completely different in the clinical setting. \end{itemize}
+However, the proper inputs to generate damping factors should be changed dynamically under different scenarios.
+That is, the hypernetwork should pay attention to different input features under various scenarios.
+To this end, we introduce an attention mechanism called self-attention \cite{Attention} to compute a representation of inputs.
+The self-attention function can relate the different positions of an input vector to compute a new representation of the input vector under different scenarios.
+Findings show that the hypernetwork with attention enables superior robustness over various scenarios even when the measurement sizes and distributions are completely different in the clinical setting. \end{itemize}

-In fact, we can interpret the resulted network as a smart controller for any iterative algorithm.
-Extensive numerical results demonstrate that the resulted network provides substantially superior convergence speed and stability compared with the existing PR algorithms.
-More importantly, it shows excellent robustness even under very challenging settings where many classical PR algorithms show instability and even fail.

-The rest of the paper is organized as follows.
-In Section II, we formulate the PR problem mathematically and review the GEC-SR algorithm in a manner that facilitates deep unfolding.
-In Section III, we introduce the unfolded GEC-SR algorithm and describe how we construct a hypernetwork for the purpose of generating the parameters of the unfolded GEC-SR. Several architectures of the hypernetwork are described in the subsequent subsections.
-Section IV conducts extensive simulation to evaluate our proposed strategies.
-Section V concludes the paper.
+In the most relevant work \cite{Wei-20ICML}, a policy network that is obtained via deep reinforcement learning automatically determines the internal parameters of PnP-ADMM, including the penalty parameter, the denoising strength, and the terminal time.
+Thus, hypernetwork and the policy network share the same spirit.
+Both can be interpreted as smart controllers for iterative algorithms.
+The hypernetwork should have fewer parameters and must be easier to train than the policy network.

-{\bf Notations.} We use $\mathcal{N}_{\mathbb{C}}(x; \mu,v)$ to denote the complex Gaussian distribution of dummy variable $x$ with mean $\mu$ and variance $v$.
+{\bf Notations.} $\mathcal{N}_{\mathbb{C}}(x; \mu,v)$ is the complex Gaussian distribution of dummy variable $x$ with mean $\mu$ and variance $v$.
 We define vector-vector multiplication and division as their component-wise vector multiplication and division, respectively.
-Note that, in this work, the standard operators $\cdot$, $/$, $(\cdot)^2$, $(\cdot)^{-1}$, and $|\cdot|$ on a vector are all defined as element-wise operators. ${\bf 1}$ denotes a vector of ones.
+Notably, in this work, the standard operators $\cdot$, $/$, $(\cdot)^2$, $(\cdot)^{-1}$, and $|\cdot|$ on a vector are all defined as element-wise operators. ${\bf 1}$ denotes a vector of ones.